hstech-dev/maika_genius/maika-genius/readme.txt

 #### Get started with Maika Genius today and unlock the full potential of your WooCommerce shop!

+== External services ==

+## Explanation of External Service Usage for Maika Genius Plugin

+This plugin relies on an external service, Maika AI platform (https://www.askmaika.ai/hub), to enhance your WooCommerce store with powerful AI features.
+Here's how it works and what data is shared:

+### 1. Connection and Data Transfer:

+To utilize Maika Genius, you'll need to create a free account on the Maika platform.
+This plugin will then connect your website to your Maika account, sending your product catalog information (categories, attributes, product details) to Maika's servers.
+This data transfer is necessary for Maika to learn about your products and provide personalized recommendations and content.

+### 2. AI Learning and Content Generation:

+Maika utilizes this data to understand your product catalog and generate relevant content.
+This content is then updated back to your website via the WooCommerce REST API.
+Maika continuously learns from your products and your website's visitor interactions to optimize communication and recommendations.

+### 3. Live Chat Integration (Optional):

+If you choose to enable the live chat feature, the plugin will install a live chat box on your website.
+This box connects directly to the Maika platform, allowing your visitors to interact with your site using AI-powered chat.
+You can manage all conversations through the Maika platform admin UI.

+## Data Transmission and Privacy:

+The plugin transmits your product catalog data (categories, attributes, product details) to Maika's servers.
+This data is used to personalize the AI-powered features for your website.
+If you enable the live chat feature, the plugin also transmits chat interactions between visitors and your AI-powered chat assistant to Maika.
+This data helps Maika learn and improve its responses.
+Maika handles the data transmission and processing in accordance with its terms of service and privacy policy, which can be found at [Insert ToU and Privacy links here].

+## Why This is Important:

+By using Maika's AI services, you benefit from advanced features that enhance your online store's functionality and customer experience.
+This transparency ensures users are informed about how their data is used and provides a clear understanding of the plugin's reliance on third-party services.
+This information should be included in your plugin's readme.txt file for clear documentation.

 == Installation ==

 ### Installation